renanrodcosta/code-challenge/README.md

 We'll check everthing, give us your best shot ;)

-It's best for us less content with quality then otherwise, so focus on the core requirements first.
+It's best for us less content with quality then otherwise, so focus on the core requirements first before moving to the suggested features.

-We'll not only look your code, we'll evaluate other things like UX, UI, patterns, performance, etc.
+We'll not only look your code, we'll take in consideration also things like UX, UI, patterns, performance, etc.

 ## How to get started